jrapr1973/earling-labs/README.md

 #### Designer — AI Before/After Visual Selling
 [![Designer](designer.png)](https://designer.earlinglabs.com)
 Snap the before photo — Designer renders a before/after preview of the finished job while you're selling it.
-Customer can swap colors, fixtures, and finishes while the price updates in step, wired directly to your estimate.
-Pairs with Estimator.
+Customer swaps colors, fixtures, and finishes while the price updates in step, wired to your estimate.

 ---

 #### Bookkeeper — AI Bookkeeping
 [![Bookkeeper](bookkeeper.png)](https://bookkeeper.earlinglabs.com)
-Connect your business bank and AI sorts every transaction into the right tax category — income, materials, fuel, tools, subs.
+Connect your business bank and AI sorts every transaction into the right tax category.
 Pulls receipts from Earling Labs Receipts or CSV import.
 Replaces QuickBooks for the solo contractor.

 ---